Hours of Operation 24/7/365

 Manchester addresses residents with high needs.
 We do a very thorough assessment of all potential residents to better understand their needs and also to be sure that they will thrive in our residential setting.
 We absolutely allow our residents to age in place as we are prepared for the additional attention required toward the end of life.
 As a result, we tend to be the last stop for most residents.

 While our residents are free to choose whichever medical care providers they would like, most of our residents have chosen a concierge physician as their primary care provider.
 Besides our Primary Care Physicians, we have many other specialists, including podiatrists, who routinely visit our homes to address the needs of our residents.
-All of these physicians are in constant contact with our Director of Nursing in addition to making personal visits to see your loved one as needed.
+All of these physicians are in constant contact with our Director of Nursing, in addition to making personal visits to see your loved one as needed.
 Other service providers and vendors visit our homes as needed, including manicurists who visit monthly, a hairdresser who visits weekly, and mobile dentistry and mobile x-ray which visit as necessary or at the request of our residents and their families.
-Insurance is routinely utilized, but this happens exclusively between the resident and the service provider but NOT through Manchester.
+Insurance is routinely utilized, but this happens exclusively between the resident and the service provider, but NOT through Manchester.

 Medication administration and charting is provided in the houses and overseen by our Director of Nursing.
-We use Accu-flo, a secure server-based medication administration system designed for use in institutional pharmacies, assisted living, long-term care, and rehab facilities.
+We use Accu-flo, a secure server-based medication administration system designed for use in institutional pharmacies, assisted living, long-term care and rehab facilities.
 The medicine is stored in a locked cabinet in each home and is distributed by our staff as directed.

 We assist our residents with shaving, grooming and hair care, as well as makeup application and tooth brushing as needed.
 Residents are typically showered three times a week, or as needed, in their own private en-suite bathrooms.